alexandr-g/alex-blog/content/posts/2020-06-10/index.md

 export default withApollo(Index)
 ```

 That's it!
-We can perform queries to our GraphQL with Apollo and fetch data from our MongoDB.
+We can perform queries to our GraphQL API with Apollo Client and fetch data from the MongoDB.

 ## [graphql-apollo-mongodb-example](https://github.com/alexandr-g/graphql-apollo-mongodb-example)